What Does a Biostatistician Do?

 - Detail-oriented

-- Effective collaboration and team-working skills
+- Effective collaboration and teamwork skills

 - Ability to handle multiple projects simultaneously